Skin Allergies Specialist

 How do you manage skin allergies?

 Skin allergy treatment may depend on the type of allergy you have and what’s causing your reaction.
-Dr. Sanchez may recommend topical ointments to ease the redness and itching and antihistamines to reduce swelling and inflammation.
+The dermatologist may recommend topical ointments to ease the redness and itching and antihistamines to reduce swelling and inflammation.

-With advances in medicine, Dr. Sanchez can now offer medications specifically designed to treat moderate and severe cases of atopic dermatitis.
+With advances in medicine, our dermatologists can now offer medications specifically designed to treat moderate and severe cases of atopic dermatitis.